jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 Joe is youngest of 6 children.
 There's an 18 year generational gap between his oldest brother and himself.
 Because of that, his father, his eldest brother, and he are born in different generations.
 His father was born in the 20s, his brother in the 40s, and Joe in the 60s.

 Joe's father didn't make much money.
 Yet, he valued education and funded all 6 children through college.
 He knew that going to college is important.
 He didn't have a large house.
 He made sure none of his children never paid a dime.
-Joe's very fortunate and greatful to his father.
+Joe's very fortunate and grateful to his father.

 ## College and Early Career

 In college, Joe met Charlie Roar, Evan's dad.
 They became dependable friends and fraternity brothers.
 Today, they remain close.
 Joe is a godfather to Charlie's daughter.
 Joe's a part of Charlie's family as they moved from Chicago to Minnesota to North Carolina.
 When Joe's father passed away, you can bet Charlie was there for him and his family.

-Joe studied Quantatative analysis, which during the mid to late 80's, was the thing to study and get a great job.
+Joe studied Quantitative analysis, which during the mid to late 80's, was the thing to study and get a great job.
 When Joe graduated, he worked at Indiana Bell on a software project.
 That project got sold to General Telephone and Electric, GTE.
 But, Indiana Bell didn't want to help with maintaining the software.

 GTE needed consultants.
 Joe's co-workers and Joe saw this as an opportunity to create their own consulting company.
 They formed United Informations Technology.
 Joe was 23 at the time and moved with the company to Tampa Bay.
 On weekends he'd invite friends.
 The job demanded Joe travel all over.
 With the sales commissions, Joe was making 6 figures.
 But the company's success didn't last long.
 The company hired an HR manager to manage pensions as they started growing.
 But, no one else knew this HR manager would take their pensions and buy coke in Florida and resell it in Chicago.
 One day, the FBI and DEA knock on Joe's door asking about the illegal activity.
 Joe exits as soon as he can; the company gets dissolved.